With more churches adopting virtual services, the need for digital church bulletins is apparent. But how do you create the perfect church bulletin?

 If you didn’t include something like this in the greeting, you want to welcome any visitors and give a brief introduction to the pastor.
 Do your best to make first-time visitors feel welcome.

-Announcements are the next priority.
+Church announcements are the next priority.
 Keep event announcements up-to-date so the church can trust the information given.
 Nothing loses credibility faster than a listed event with a date that has already come and gone.

 Not every event needs a place in the bulletin.
 Anything more than 3 months out only needs a “save the date."
 This events section is where you can advertise your church’s top priorities so visitors can see a well-rounded calendar of events and ministries.